 A garden made by hand.

-I grow flowers organically in rhythm with the seasons.
-I design gardens for families and schools — spaces that invite movement, calm, and a quiet connection to nature.
-Every garden is shaped with care, using plants and layout to create a sense of openness and ease.
+I grow and design with flowers, I visit peoples homes to help them make the most of their outdoor spaces, and I design gardens for families and schools — spaces that invite movement, calm, and a quiet connection to nature.

-I care about the bees and butterflies in my garden, and the worms in my soil and the birds who eat them, so I never use chemicals.
-I keep bees so I grow flowers rich in nectar and pollen.
-I try to source everything locally and I grow everything that I can myself – knowing when to sew, when to grow and how to work with the weather (and the pests who also love to pay my garden a visit).
+Working with nature rather than trying to shape it too tightly matters to me.
+My garden sits between the wild and the orchestrated.
+I care about the health of the pollinators that visit my flowers, the worms in my soil and the birds who eat them, so I never use chemicals.
+I grow everything I can from seed or bare root – knowing when to sow, how to grow and how to work with the weather and pests who love my garden as much as I do.
+I also keep bees!

 a bit about me.